kdoore/CS2335-Gitbook/project-1-game-controller/score-update-and-display-functionality.md

 ```

+###Apple, Rock, or PickUp Class Code Changes
+We need to have points associated with each dropped object.
+So, let's add a public instance variable to the classes that represent our dropped objects.

 ###Basket Class Code Changes - Call `UpdateScore( int points)`
 In the Basket.cs script file, we need to change the OnCollisionEnter2D( ) event function so that we're updating the score.